Can You Get a Prenup After Marriage?

 What Can a Postnup Cover?

-Postnups are used to address many of the same issues as prenups.
-They allow spouses to decide and determine what will happen to their finances at the end of their marriage — whether that marriage ends by death or by divorce.
+You can use postnups to address many of the same issues as prenups.
+For example, they allow spouses to decide and determine what will happen to their finances at the end of their marriage — whether that marriage ends by death or divorce.
 Today, we will focus on how postnups work in the divorce context.

 This includes how to handle: